Buy $100 worth of crypto and get a bonus $10

 Supports NFTs through specific integrations.

-Beginner Perspective of Ledger Nano S Plus
+A Beginner's Perspective of Nano Plus Wallet Explained

 The Ledger Nano Plus is an excellent choice for new cypto users looking to dip their feet into the world of hardware wallets (also known as cold storage).